pmnorm: Probabilities of the (conditional) multivariate normal...

 is_validation

 logical value indicating whether input arguments should be validated.
-Set it to FALSE to get performance boost (default value is TRUE).
+Set it to FALSE to get a performance boost (default value is TRUE).

 control